Squash Basics: Troubleshooting Common Problems

 These solutions will help to make this your best season yet for growing squash

 Green zucchini, yellow crooknecks, and pattypans—all summer squash are tasty, early bearing, and easy to grow, especially if you use good organic methods.
-But with even the best of crops, things can go wrong.
-Here are some problems to anticipate and ways to prevent and correct them if they occur.
+But even with the best of crops, things can go wrong.
+Here are some problems to anticipate and ways both to prevent them and to correct them if they occur.

 The basics for a healthy plant

 Grow in your sunniest spot.
 Squash plants require full sun, at least six hours per day.

 Start with great soil.
 Use fertile, dark, cookie-crumb soil, rich in organic matter.
 Dig in lots of good compost to help ward off diseases and pests—the healthier the soil, the more resistant plants are to both.
 Squash also needs trace minerals, so work in a powdered source, like greensand, or top-dress with a liquid seaweed fertilizer.

 Plant when the soil has warmed.
 Squash needs soil that is at least 62°F for direct sowing.
 Sow several seeds in clusters 2 feet apart, then thin each to the strongest seedling.
 You can start transplants indoors, but they should be no more than three weeks old when you plant them outside; otherwise, they may be too stretched to develop into healthy plants.

 Provide consistent water.
 Using a drip line or soaker hose will help keep the foliage dry and disease-free.